 (Adds details on results, CEO quote)

-Net income attributable to the bank rose to $1.68 billion, or 96 cents per share, in the first quarter ended March 31, from $1.47 billion, or 82 cents per share, a year earlier.
+Net income attributable to the company rose to $1.22 billion in the third quarter ended Sept.
+30 from $944 million a year earlier.